twilsoft/wezmode/readme.md

 {
-  modifier = "CTRL", -- follows the same modifier syntax as wezterm key maps hintSeparator = "/", -- the character that separates each hint normalModeColor = "red", -- the color to use for the normal mode indicator hintColor = "green", -- the color to use for the key hints modeTextColor = "black", -- the text color for the mode indicators textColor = "white", -- the basic text color
+  modifier = "CTRL", -- follows the same modifier syntax as wezterm key maps hintSeparator = "/", -- the character that separates each hint theme = {
+    normalModeColor = "red", -- the color to use for the normal mode indicator hintColor = "green", -- the color to use for the key hints modeTextColor = "black", -- the text color for the mode indicators textColor = "white", -- the basic text color
+  }
 }
 ```
 For example if we want to use `Ctrl & Alt` for our modifier: